Updated: Dec 02, 2024

 Another significant impact comes from the government's control over internet speeds.
 Despite official reports suggesting high broadband availability, independent tests have shown that China’s internet speeds rank below global averages.

-The government’s extensive censorship slows down the loading of content from foreign websites, pushing users to rely more on local search engines, with Baidu remaining the most popular search engine in China.
+The government’s extensive censorship slows down the loading of content from foreign websites, pushing users to rely more on local search engines, with Baidu remaining the most popular Chinese search engine.
 This restricted environment limits the choice and freedom of Chinese users, directing them towards government-approved platforms and content.